Alternative to Loomis method of drawing a head – Triangulation technique

 In my previous post, I tested out the Loomis method of drawing heads for an accurate representation of drawing real-life portraits.
 I concluded that there were deficiencies in this approach where the accuracy could not be reproduced relative to the eyes, ears, nose and mouth.
 However, the approach is perfectly fine for people who wanted to draw caricatures such as anime, cartoon etc.

-To see my previous post on the loomis method of drawing heads, please go to the link below.
+To see a previous post on the Loomis method of drawing heads, please go to the link below.

 In this approach, I show a new technique since I was unable to find any equivalent on the internet and I call this approach, the triangulation method of drawing faces.
 Note that this technique is good for drawing portraiture faces that is facing head on and to some extent the face moved slightly to the left and right.
 The loomis method is good for drawing the 3D shapes of the head and as mentioned good for 3D renditions of the head.
 Since many of us like to draw live portraits, I feel that this method warrants some investigation and further research.